mollymadden/one-good-street-frontend/README.md

 #### Our main task - in connection with the purpose
 After speaking to the client (Matiu Bush), we have been requested to focus on improving the Library of Care Things.
 The Library of Care Things is a page that connects those who have unwanted equipment (for example electric wheelchairs and walking frames) for senior citizens, to those who require such equipment.
 It is a free service offered by One Good Street and all equipment listed is free.
-Currently, people who want to offer equipment contact One Good Street and Matiu Bush picks up the equipment and then he lists them on the website.
+At present, people who want to offer equipment contact One Good Street, then Matiu Bush picks up the equipment and he lists them on the website.
 These listings are hard coded and it can be time consuming to list a single item onto the site.
 Matiu informed us he would like for the redesigned website to have the ability for visitors to list donated items themselves without the barrier of a forced sign up / log in.
-Once items are listed, Matiu also wants the ability to be notified of an item so he can review it before publishing.
+Once items are listed, Matiu also wants the ability to be notified of an item so he can review it as an administrator before publishing.

 As a result, our main task is to make the 'Library of Care Things' dynamic and link it to a database.